-Buildings designated by the local planning authority to be of local significance and included in a local list.
-Although they are not statutorily protected, close scrutiny will be given to any development affecting them.
+Buildings designated by the local planning authority to be of local historic and/or architectural significance and included in a local list.
+Although they are not statutorily protected, scrutiny will be given to any development affecting them.

 Main Town Centre Uses